dannylekim/kantasky/docs/Notes.md

 Proper Logging -- Winston
 Test all the api routes using API tests

+Instead of giving errors at 200, maybe at 500 for status?

 Timer that tracks how long you're working on the task Notifications/SMS/Email for invitations --> Socket based for notifications? (socket.io)